Grey Nuns study space

-The School of Graduate Studies (SGS) is committed to creating environments where students and postdoctoral fellows can study, connect and thrive.
-As part of this commitment, the administration of the Grey Nuns Reading Room and its adjoining spaces is transitioning from the Library to SGS in January 2026, with the space becoming a dedicated hub for learning, research and community.
+The School of Graduate Studies (SGS) is committed to creating environments where students can study, connect and thrive.
+As part of this commitment, the administration of the Grey Nuns Reading Room and its adjoining spaces is transitioning from the Library to SGS as of January 5, 2026.
+The space will become a dedicated hub for learning, research and community for students and postdoctoral fellows.

 SGS would like to recognize the Library’s outstanding stewardship of the Grey Nuns space since 2014.
 Library staff welcomed and supported students in this unique setting for more than a decade, making it a cherished study environment for the Concordia community.
 The administrative transition allows both the Library and SGS to focus their resources where they can best serve students and Concordia’s academic mission.